Ms. Lucy Prodgers

 - Graduate Member of the British Psychological Society

-I lead tutorials and seminars across the department in various areas, including Research Skills, Developmental, Cognitive and Social Psychology.
+I lead lectures, tutorials and seminars across the department in various areas, including qualitative research methods, statistics, Developmental, Cognitive and Social Psychology.